 This racerback tank t-shirt pattern is our sixth pattern on our workout wardrobe series.
 I hope you have enjoyed the collection so far.
+Follow me on Instagram @soseweasyoffical and use #soseweasy so I can see your take on this racerback t-shirt pattern.

-It is June already, Yikes!
+It is spring already, Yikes!
 I woke up today as if I had been struck by a bolt of lightning and realized half the year is gone.
 Where?
 Do I want to know?
 Not sure… Time seems to slip through my fingers lately.

 Moving on… that is the point of this wardrobe to move with comfort.
 This racerback tank t-shirt pattern is very functional because you can use any double jersey fabric and make it.
 It is not meant to be tight on your belly and is higher at the front than the back.
 It goes perfectly with the sports bra we have already worked on.
 A box pleat on the back will help accommodate a larger chest area.